gravity-ui/uikit/src/components/lab/Breadcrumbs/README.md

 ### Integration with routers

-`Breadcrumbs` component accepts navigate function received from your router for performing a client side navigation programmatically.
+The `Breadcrumbs` component accepts the navigation function received from your router for managing the client-side navigation in a software-based mode.
-The following example shows the general pattern.
+The example below shows the general pattern:

 ```jsx
 function Header() {